 7. Safety razor:

 Unfortunately as the metal blades are embedded in plastic, billions of plastic razors and cartridges are thrown away every year.
 Switching to safety razors are a great way for plastic-free shaving.
-Safety razors use one single blade made from stainless steel, which is easy recyclable.
+Safety razors use one single blade made from stainless steel, which is easily recyclable.
 You’ll likely also find that you’re able to achieve a closer, smoother shave without the razor burn and irritation that modern razors can cause.

 If you’re a regular shaver, then this switch will save you money!
 Disposable razors and blades can be incredibly pricey, while new and vintage safety razors are standardised and have used the same style of blades for years.
 You can get replacement blades which are high quality and inexpensive.
 With proper care, the blades can last a good while, while the handle should last a lifetime.
 You can also eliminate cans of shaving cream with a bar of shave soap and a brush.
 Shop our Jungle Culture safety razor here.

 8. Toilet Paper

 Just like paper towels and napkins, toilet paper requires a ton of resources to be used for a few moments before being thrown away.
 It is also usually shrink-wrapped in non-recyclable plastic.
 Instead look for 100% recycled content or an alternative fibre like bamboo, or hemp.
 These rolls often come wrapped in paper as well.

 You may even want to move on to family cloth like we have.
 Cloth wipes pair nicely with a bidet attachment on your toilet to eliminate the need for toilet paper altogether.
 It may not be for everyone but when you’ve got two small children squeamish goes out the window, plus when you already use cloth nappies and wipes for them you can easily make up a regular full wash load and it’s not really any different to washing soiled baby clothes in your machine.